Top 10 Network Access Control (NAC) Solutions for Zero Trust Implementation

 Network Access Control (NAC) refers to the policies, technologies, and systems used to monitor and control access to enterprise networks based on device identity, security posture, and user roles.
 Initially designed for wired networks and on-prem environments, NAC has evolved into a flexible access management framework.

-Core Capabilities of NAC:
+Core Capabilities of NAC

 • Device Discovery: Detects and profiles all endpoints trying to connect, whether managed laptops or rogue IoT devices.
+NAC uses advanced heuristics and pattern analysis to accurately inventory both managed and unmanaged devices.

 NAC vs. ZTNA